“Seven” "Stands for the Whole!" Notes on Miller, the Seven Spirits and the Seven Churches

 The Spirit of the fear of the Lord.

-These items amount to 7, and are obviously biblical, so this answer is not wrong at all.
+These items amount to 7 and are obviously biblical, so this answer is not wrong.
 It is a good answer.
 It is indeed a definition, and it does illustrate a point about the number 7.
-Although I didn’t want to stop there, because there is much more going on.
+Although we don’t want to stop there, because there is a lot more going on.

-This is why I wanted to get back to Miller to obtain a more comprehensive picture.
-He had an entire lecture on this subject, although this is no longer widely known.
+This is why I wanted to get back to Miller and obtain a more comprehensive picture.
+He has an entire lecture on this subject, although this is no longer widely known.

 It is Lecture 9: The Epistle to the Seven Churches of Asia, considered as applying to Seven Periods of the Gospel Church, from Miller’s Works, Volume 2, 1843, most of which I will not reference, but for this piece here: